DistributedSystemsGroup/zoe/docs/zapps/zapp_format.rst

 ZApp format description
 =======================

-This document refers to version 2 of the Zoe application description format.
+This document refers to version 3 of the Zoe application description format.

 A Zoe application description is a JSON document.
-Currently we generate them via a set of python scripts available in the `zoe-applications <https://github.com/DistributedSystemsGroup/zoe-applications>`_ repository, but nothing prevents you generating JSON in some other way, obeying the format described here.

 At the top level map there are some settings, mostly metadata, and a list of services.
 Each service has its own metadata and some docker-related parameters.